mahouboy23/IB-notes/IB MANAGEMENT.md

 	- **Logic**: Implement the necessary backend logic to support these endpoints, ensuring that the coordinator can perform all required actions.

 The provided `gradeRoutes.js` file already includes routes for managing grades, and you will need to create similar route files for managing users and classes.
 Each controller will need to handle the logic for its respective domain, such as adding, updating, and deleting records, as well as handling any special business logic like grade conversions or report generation.

+ok there is a few thing's to modify :
+- first of all the asign student should show a little